 Read more

-...and the arts, my papers on global dance theory, education, and criticism have been featured at regional conferences and earned several awards for excellence in writing style.
+...my papers on global dance theory, education, and criticism have been featured at regional conferences and earned several awards for excellence in writing style.
 Upon graduation from Lawrence, I taught English at an arts magnet high school in Nantes, France.
 Now back in the United States, I work full time for Oceana, the largest international organization devoted solely to ocean conservation.
-Throughout my life, I have made a point to work with...
+Throughout my life, I have made a point to work with students of all...

 Read more